toyners/PodFul/README.md

 **PodFul** is a podcast catcher written in F# and C#.

 ## 3.1.5 (1.9.6)
-1. **Changed:** Improved algorithm for setting the file name for podcasts.
+1. **Changed:** Improved algorithm for setting the podcast file name to avoid name clashes.
 2. **Changed:** Added file size tooltips to manual downloads.
 3. **Fixed:** File size tooltip has cleaner format.